Infant formula is a nutritional product that is made from processed cow's

 Several types of infant formulas are

 available.
-Usually, cow's-milk formulas are tried first.
-Examples of
+Usually cow's-milk formulas are tried first.
+Babies absorb minerals

 and nutrients better from cow's-milk formulas than other types of

 Babies need iron in addition to other vitamins and minerals.
 The iron in